Improving your home should be an exciting time, so it's frustrating when you pay for a job that isn't done to the standard you'd expect.

 - What did the work involve?

-- When did you allow the work to start?
+- When did the work start?

 - How much did it cost?